ssteveminq/gopro_test/examples/README.md

 # Examples for GoPro control
-moveit instructions for using GoPro (Black 6 is tested)
+Instructions for using GoPro api (tested with GoPro 6)

 ## prerequisite
 * Install Gopro wrapper from this repo.(It is originally from https://github.com/DenisCarriere/gopro )